thatguy1155/rn-pics/README.md

     - Add a new photo.
     - You can hard code a URL of a photo from the internet in the event handling code or use the camera.
 Whatever works to get a new photo in the appropriate data format and display.
 - The above functionality should query a backend service.
 The service API is as defined below.
-    - This API can be simulated
+    - This API is simulated at http://localhost:3000.
+See the mock directory above.
+    - Example data can be found with memberId 1. i.e. http://localhost:3000/member/1/photos

 ### API definition: